x211321/RGB-Config-Acer-gkbbl-0/README.md

 ## Arch Linux / Manjaro
 For Arch Linux based systems that use the pacman package manager a PKGBUILD is provided.
 Download the file that ends on **_PKGBUILD.tar.gz** from the [releases page](https://github.com/x211321/RGB-Config-Acer-gkbbl-0/releases).

+> ⚠ Make sure you have the base-devel package installed before preceding with the installation.

 The installation will proceed via the command line:

 **Extract the archive**